pvcraven/zumo_32u4_examples/README.md

-# Prof Craven's example code for Polulu's Zumo 32U4 robot
+# Example code for Polulu's Arduino-based Zumo 32U4 robot

+*Examples by Prof. Craven*

-Easiest:
+## Easiest:

-* LEDs - Learn to blink the three LEDs on the board
+* [LEDs](LEDs/LEDs.ino) - Learn to blink the three LEDs on the board

-Learn to use the sensors:
+## Learn to use the sensors:

-* ProxSensorExample - Display the values for the proximity sensor on the LCD
+* [ProxSensorExample](ProxSensorExample/ProxSensorExample.ino) - Display the values for the proximity sensor on the LCD
-* LineSensorExample - Display the values for the line sensors on the LCD
+* [LineSensorExample](LineSensorExample/LineSensorExample.ino) - Display the values for the line sensors on the LCD
-* GyroSensorExample - Display robot angle on LCD
+* [GyroSensorExample](GyroSensorExample/GyroSensorExample.ino) - Display robot angle on LCD

-Move the robot:
+## Move the robot:

-* MotorDeadReckoning - Move the robot using dead reckoning.
+* [MotorDeadReckoning](MotorDeadReckoning/MotorDeadReckoning.ino) - Move the robot using dead reckoning.
 (Timing.)
-* MotorEncoders - Move the robot using wheel encoders for more accurate distances.
+* [MotorEncoders](MotorEncoders/MotorEncoders.ino) - Move the robot using wheel encoders for more accurate distances.
-* TurnExample - Turn a certain number of degrees using the gyro
+* [TurnExample](TurnExample/TurnExample.ino) - Turn a certain number of degrees using the gyro
 * [HeadingHold](HeadingHold/HeadingHold.ino) - More complex example.
 Attempts to hold-heading so we drive straight.